Calathea veitchiana (Calathea Medallion) Indoor Care, Propagation, Problems and Solutions

 Where to buy

 If you would like to add Calathea Medallion to your collection.
-Buy Calathea veitchiana online from Etsy.
+You may get these plants online from Amazon (Link to Amazon) or from Etsy (Link to Etsy).

 Calathea Medallion, Calathea veitchiana